script26/secure-desktop-os-ideas/README.md

   your own local ai)
 - chromeos wasn't too limiting, and there was even a steam vm (borealis) for gaming, you could play absolutely any linux game through importing games in crosh shell to borealis, and play with near native gpu performance
-- this setup was inspired by qubes os and chromeos, grapheneos kicksecure whonix

 Why not just use flatpak?
 - flatpak has too many permissions that are permissive, you can see